 While I liked the recipe I was using, I wanted to add a bit more flavor and fun to a black bean burger.
 I threw this one together and now this Cilantro Lime Black Bean Burger is my new obsession.

 They really are so very easy to make and are also fairly versatile.
 I have cut one up and tossed it in a salad, eaten it as a traditional burger, crumbled it up and used it as “taco meat” and also just eaten it plain as the patty itself.

 If you have certain dietary needs, this burger can be made gluten free, dairy free and egg free.
 If you prefer a bit more kick to your burger, swap the chile out for a jalepeño instead.

 So fire up the grill and get these burgers ready because summer is here!

-Pro-Tips for making these the best Black Bean Burgers:
+Pro-Tips for making these Easy Black Bean Burgers: